tobek/laminae/00-vi-facets.md

 ### Equilibrium

 REF[Equilibrium] is the balance and cycle of creative and destructive energies.
 In some cases this manifests as an active vacillation between the two, and in others there is instead a careful tiptoe of balance.
-REF[Laminae](cosmography#laminae) reflecting this facet are often transit points that mediate alternating forces, and many also reach to cardinal worlds to tweak or support processes already in place.
+REF[Laminae](cosmography#laminae) reflecting this facet are often transit points that mediate alternating forces, and many also reach to cardinal worlds to adjust or support processes already in place.

 REF[Equilibrium] tends towards maintenance, harmony, protection, pureness of essence, persistence, stagnation, indifference, serenity, observation, renewal, inertia, and preservation.

 ### Dissolution

 REF[Dissolution] is powerful and frightening to most mortals, and wholly essential.
 It takes many paths.
 Some pursue glee in the act of destruction itself, while others patiently shepherd---or simply observe---natural forces of dissipation taking hold.
 On a personal level, dissolution concerns measuring and understanding what one needs, and letting go of past burdens.
-On REF[laminae](cosmography#laminae) this facet holds an imbalance that can only be sustained by an influx of material from cardinal worlds, breaking down and dispersing energies that distantly originated in facets of REF[Creation].
+On REF[laminae](cosmography#laminae) this facet holds an imbalance that can only be sustained by an influx of material from cardinal worlds, breaking down and dispersing energies that originated in distant facets of REF[Creation].

 REF[Dissolution] tends towards finality, rest, release, destruction, nullification, loss, ignorance, waste, death, and certainty.